top of page

 Stealing

-When I was about nine or ten years old, I started stealing money from my mother’s purse.
-I used the money to purchase candy to give to the other school kids to buy friends.
-I would get caught and punished by my mother.
+When I was about nine or ten, I started stealing money from my mother’s purse.
+I used the money to purchase candy to give to the other school kids and buy friends.
+My mother would catch me and punish me.
 I would steal from her again and get caught and punished again.
 She kept increasing the severity of my punishments.
 Nothing worked.

 I never stole from her again.
 This was because my mother, without exception, always followed through on her word.
 I knew she would do it.

-What finally worked required no arguing, no punishing, and no debating.
+What finally worked required no arguing, punishing, or debating.
 It was simply a statement given to me by my mother that I believed.

 Adult children in your home

-Your adult children may live in your home as long as they abide by your rules which you clearly specify and consistently enforce.
+Your adult children may live in your home if they abide by the rules you clearly specify and consistently enforce.
 If not, they may live somewhere else.

 What doesn't matter is:

-If you permit them to live in your home while they do not conform to your rules, you are allowing them to manipulate you and take advantage of you.
+If you permit them to live in your home while they do not conform to your rules, you allow them to manipulate and take advantage of you.
 Is this what you wish to teach your adult children?

 What about mercy?

-There is nothing more merciful than letting people know what you expect of them, and then “letting them be” when they conform to your wishes.
+Nothing is more merciful than letting people know what you expect of them and then “letting them be” when they conform to your wishes.

-Constantly haranguing people who are trying to conform to unclear requirements is not mercy.
+Constantly haranguing people trying to conform to unclear requirements is not mercy.

 What about love?

-There is no better way to love your children than to make it possible for them to win your approval.
+There is no better way to love your children than to help them earn your approval.

 Is this not the same as our relationship with God?
 After you have kept His will, will you be kept from Heaven because of some previously undisclosed commandment?
 Such a notion sounds ridiculous.
 Yet, parents do this to their children routinely.